opencb/opencga/opencga-app/app/cloud/aws/README.md

 # OpenCGA on Amazon AWS

-This folder contains a AWS CloudFormation configuration to deploy OpenCGA in AWS.
+This folder contains a AWS CloudFormation configuration template to deploy OpenCGA in AWS.